-Word from the Chair
+Word from the vice-chair

 The CBC invites members and stakeholders of the INTOSAI community to submit brief texts with personal reflections on a topic of general interest.
 The views expressed are those of the author and may not correspond with the views of the organization they represent or of the CBC.
 We welcome these submissions to inspire readers, engage discussions and challenge ourselves to learn from others’ experiences.

 We have to change to stay the same!
 This was the challenging slogan of the 2014 EUROSAI The Hague congress, underlining the importance of innovation and adaptability for our continuing relevance as Supreme Audit Institutions (SAIs).
 With this call to arms in mind,...read more